Starttoaster/routeflare/readme.md

 This tool is early on in development.
 Do not use this for production web services, this is intended for a homelab.

 One identified limitation of Routeflare is if you perform the following steps in order: If you start Routeflare in your cluster, create an HTTPRoute with relevant annotations for this tool so that it creates a DNS record, stop Routeflare, delete the HTTPRoute, and finally start Routeflare back up again, then Routeflare will lose track of that DNS record and leave the record dangling in Cloudflare.
-This is because Routeflare is entirely stateless, and doesn't track ownership of records using any mechanism in Cloudflare.
-The problem of ownership state could be handled a few different ways: External-DNS uses TXT records to close this limitation, though ownership metadata could also just be stored alongside the record in its comment section, or just in a local sqlite database.
-The best solution is being brainstormed.

 If you find another limitation of Routeflare, please open up an Issue!